fujisheng/zmk-for-cygnus/README.md

 ## zmk-for-cygnus
-cygnus nice!nano with dongle zmk config
+zmk config for cygnus with dongle, use 3 nice!nano